 If the inspection finding is against a fixed fire suppression system, the finding may result in allowing only partial or no credit to the system.
+The degradation may be reflected as a reduction in overall reliability or a delay in activation time.
+If the finding is associated with improper spacing of discharge heads, the actuation timing analysis should reflect the as-found spacing conditions.
+If the degradation involves less than 25% of the heads being nonfunctional, analyze discharge timing assuming that the head nearest the fire source will not function.
+In this case, assume that the second closest fire discharge nozzle will function and use the location of this second closest discharge nozzle in estimating response time.

-The degradation may be reflected as a reduction in overall reliability or a delay in activation time.The activation time of wet pipe sprinkler systems can be determined for different fixed and transient ignition sources as a function of ceiling height above the source, H, and radial distance between the source and the detector, R, from Figures through in Attachment 8.
-The activation time of wet pipe sprinkler systems can be determined as a function of the HRR of a steady fire, and ceiling height H and radial distance R from Figures through .
+The activation time of wet pipe sprinkler systems can be determined for different fixed and transient ignition sources as a function of ceiling height above the source, H, and radial distance between the source and the detector, R, and the severity factor from Figures F.31 through F.61 in Attachment 8.
+The activation time of wet pipe sprinkler systems can be determined as a function of the HRR of a steady fire, and ceiling height H and radial distance R from Figures F.62 through F.67.

-If the fixed fire suppression system is automatically actuated, the time to actuation will be based on the detection time determined from Figures 01 through in Attachment 8 as described in the previous section.
+If the fixed fire suppression system is automatically actuated, the time to actuation will be based on the detection time determined from Figures F.01 through F.30 in Attachment 8 as described in the previous section, 0609F.7-02.

 If the fixed fire suppression system is manually actuated, the time to actuation will be based on the estimated fire brigade response time, plus a nominal period of 2 minutes to assess the fire situation and activate the system.